taja01/TestUpdater/README.md

 2. using regex but spliting by 'test('
 Title and TestCaseId are parsed

+## ReqnRoll / Gherking
+Using gherking parser.
+Current solution: Scenario should have a tag like @TC{Id}.
+Scenario title will be the testcase title.

 ## Example:
 ```
 [22:44:15 DBG] Title: Verify search operation on the site